cockroachdb/docs/v19.2/performance-benchmarking-with-tpc-c-100k-warehouses.md

     Each node will start with a [locality](start-a-node.html#locality) that includes an artificial "rack number" (e.g., `--locality=rack=0`).
 Use 27 racks for 81 nodes so that 3 nodes will be assigned to each rack.

-4. Repeat steps 1 - 3 for the other 80 VMs for CockroachDB nodes, Each time, be sure to:
+4. Repeat steps 1 - 3 for the other 80 VMs for CockroachDB nodes.
+Each time, be sure to:
     - Adjust the `--advertise-addr` flag.
     - Set the [`--locality`](start-a-node.html#locality) flag to the appropriate "rack number", as described above.